danfuzz/samizdat/doc/samizdat-0-lib/Module0.md

 module, but it does *not* cause the module to be findable via `moduleGet`.
 It also does *not* check to see if the module has already been loaded.

-This is the "early" version of module loading, which takes a few shortcuts compared to the full module-loading semantics.
-This is what is used to load most of the system modules, and it is not intended for use beyond that.
+This is the "raw" version of module loading, which takes a few shortcuts compared to the full module-loading semantics.
+It is not intended to be used directly.

 #### `moduleDef(modu) <> void`